 FY 2023 Performance Highlights

-39 presentations attended by a total of 11,432 teachers, parents and general public throughout the state regarding educational resources available through IdahoPTV and PBS.
+39 presentations attended by a total of 11,432 teachers, parents, and general public throughout the state regarding educational resources available through IdahoPTV and PBS.

 15 literacy presentations attended by a total of 1,225 participants throughout the state.